ArjanCodes/examples/asyncio_2/README.md

 ## Intro

+Modern software regularly interacts with an API, a database, or a file.
+The time your software has to wait for those interactions to complete can be used more efficiently, if you know how to leverage concurrency.
+If you don't, your software is going to be much slower, and the more data you process, the worse it gets.

+Today, I'm going to show you how to get started with concurrency in Python.
+In particular since version 3.10, it's pretty well integrated into the language.
+I'm also going to show you how to turn a regular function into something you can run concurrently, which could make your program run a lot faster.
+And you don't even have to modify the original function for this, it's really easy.

 ## Concurrent vs Parallel computing & asyncio recap

 True parallel computing means that an application runs multiple tasks at the same time, where each task runs on a separate processing unit.